 I try to rationalize the situation.
 I do remember going to bed.
 I’d been drinking Gallo chardonnay and ordering books on Amazon until gone midnight, then a DVD – Communion.
 I remember checking the newspaper headlines for today.
 Something about Prince Harry’s girlfriend – Meghan someone, Brexit, earthquakes, and hurricanes.
 Then listening to some music in bed.
 The Best of Cream.

 But now I start to feel seriously worried.
 I feel awake.
 What are the tests for dreaming?
 Oh, yes.
 Jump in the air.
 I do so and immediately land back on the ground.
 Try to remember the sequence of events of the last few minutes.
-Well, I woke up, found myself in this room, tried to remember what I’d been dreaming.
-Remembered what I did before bed.
+Well, I woke up, found myself in this room, and tried to remember what I’d been dreaming.
+Then I remembered what I did before bed.
 Yes, a linear sequence of events.
 What else?
 Oh, yes.
 Look at some writing, look away, look back and see if it’s changed.
-Well there isn’t any writing, just snow white walls and floor.
+Well, there isn’t any writing, just snow-white walls and floor.

 “What d’you mean?
 Where are we?”